akash-network/node/ethereum/_docs/design.md

 ### Parameterized

 * List of contract parameters common between Client and Provider
-* Examples: cpu, ram, cancelFee.
+* Examples: cpu, ram, cancelFee, etc.

 ### Maintainable

 * Allows an address to be the maintainer and transfer maintainership to another address

-### Delinquent

-* A contract can be marked as Delinquent is there are issues with payment

-### Cancellable

-* A contract can be marked canceled

 ### Matchable